 Most of those few women who have a miscarriage due to the procedure have it fairly soon afterwards, within around 72 hours.
 There is still a risk of miscarriage for up to two weeks after the amniocentesis, but it is extremely unlikely to happen.

 If the healthcare professional performing the procedure is skilled at doing it, this can help to minimise the risk.
 This skill comes with experience so you can ask how often the doctor who is going to do your amniocentesis does the procedure.
-The Royal College of Obstetricians and Gynaecologists recommends that a healthcare professional should do at least ten procedures a year to retain his or her competency
+The Royal College of Obstetricians and Gynaecologists recommends that a healthcare professional should do at least thirty procedures a year to retain his or her competency

 Want to talk?
 We’re here as often as you need us.
 Our helpline is answered by trained staff Monday to Friday, 10.00am-5.30pm; call 0207 713 7486.